This post was updated on December 6th, 2020

 Water douses the Jatharagni, rendering the stomach unable to digest food properly.
 Wait for at least an hour before sipping on water.
 The same holds for drinking water before a meal.
 For atleast half an hour before a meal, stop drinking water.

 The hack?
 If the food is spicy, eat a little bit of sweet as per your constitution.
 Eg. Honey for kapha, palm jaggery for pitta and cane jaggery for vata.
 Please note that Ayurveda does not support ending the meal with a sweet taste, not even a mango is recommended.
-You should end every meal on a bitter note.
+You should end every meal on an astringent note.
 If your throat is too dry, sip a little bit of water in between meals.

 4. No afternoon siesta

 “What?
 Not even on Sunday?
 I thought Sunday is Siesta Day!”
 People sleep even in offices.
 Sleeping in the afternoon is so common in smaller cities and villages that thieves break in to houses mid day.
 In offices, workers barely manage to keep themselves awake after the lunch break.